 The front door surround looks like bath stone.
 It stripped well.
 I don’t know why someone thought magnolia would look nicer.
 We originally thought the stone had been salvaged from another building, but there is also bath stone above and below the bay windows so it looks like it was cut for the property.

 There is evidence of writing over the front door.
 It is possible to make out the words licensed, spirits, and tobacco.
 The top line is the name of the landlord at the time, William T Davey.
 He was the landlord from 1910 to 1933.
 We think the facade was constructed in 1910.
 Edit – more likely 1921.

 The stonework above the door and the stonework on the window sills has some surface damage.
-The stone had such a rough finish when painted that I thought it was concrete originally.
+It looks like it was rough before but the paint stripping has caused more damage.

 The paint stripping started before the scaffolding was finished which was useful as the paint stripper needed to increase the coverage of the sheeting.